 Photo Credit: Cosmic Sculptures, Lucy Suggate & Jack Webb, by Amy Sinead

 Throughout the year Dance Base offer a series of paid residencies to professional dance artists, choreographers and companies who are based in Scotland to develop their work in a supportive, well equipped, and welcoming space.
-We are now accepting applications for our Spring term with a deadline of the 18th October.
+We are now accepting applications for our Summer term which will run from the 25th April - 1st July.

 Each residency provides:

 We strive to support artists at each stage of their career and welcome applications for proposals at all levels.